sean-m/wifi-sitter/README.md

 # WiFi Sitter
-It's a baby sitter for your WiFi nic.
+It's a baby sitter for your WiFi NIC.

-This is born out of the need to have the wifi adapter disabled when ethernet is active, seems like this should be a solved problem but there are no good free tools for this.
+This is born out of the need to have the wifi adapter disabled when Ethernet is active, seems like this should be a solved problem but there are no good free tools for this.
 Some PC vendors produce their own which provide this behavior but they also try to be the one stop shop for all your WiFi management needs.